fferlito/fferlito.github.io/_projects/15_project.markdown

     Example of style transfer, taken from the  <a href="https://arxiv.org/pdf/1508.06576.pdf" target="blank">original paper</a>.
 In the top left image, there is the *content*.
 In the three other images, the output for three different *styles* is shown.
 </div>

+The main architecture requried for style transfer is a pretraiend convolutional neural network.
+Then, the otpimization procedure is computed using three components: (i) a content image, (ii) a style image, (iii) and the input image, which is the one that is generated as final output.
+What allows the network to generate these beutiful stylized images is at the core of the otpimization process: the loss function.
+Let's discuss them in detail to understain better what's going on.

+### A matter of loss
+Neural style transfer is based on two loss functions: the **content loss** and the **style loss**.
+The first ensures that the activations of the higher layers of the neural network activates in the same way between the content image and the generated image.
+The other loss allows the correlation of the activation between the layers on the networks are similar between the style image and the generated image.
+Let's break each of the functions down.

+#### Content loss function

+### Style loss function

+### Final loss

 Changing the parametrization of the optimization problem can change drastically the results of the neural network, despite the other components (i.e. loss function) remains the same.

+## 3D Neural style transfer

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">